 Hands up if you've ever been asked the question “What impact is social media having on our business?” or perhaps “How is social media helping to drive sales?”
-A key element of any social media manager’s role is to report on social media performance to the higher powers-that-be and ensure that efforts are successfully contributing to the wider business goals.
+A key element of any social media manager’s role is to report on social media analytics and performance to the higher powers-that-be, and ensure that efforts are successfully contributing to the wider business goals.

 However, the age old question of “how do you deliver and prove ROI from social media?’ is one that has left many social media managers struggling to translate the wealth of metrics available into digestible information that can influence management decisions.